unforced/new-bump/.cursorguides/tracking.md

 - **Test-First Approach**: Write tests before implementing features to ensure clear requirements and better test coverage.
 This approach helps catch issues early and leads to more maintainable code.

 - **Cross-Cutting Concerns**: Identify patterns that should be applied consistently across components and features (error handling, accessibility, performance, security) and document them in implementation guides.
 This ensures consistent implementation of these important aspects.

+- **Documentation Organization**: Keep all project documentation in a dedicated directory (.cursorguides) for better organization and discoverability.